 When signed into your Facebook account, Bing will capture all of your friends’ interests and will suggest a variety of friends that might know about the subject you are looking for.
-For example, if I did a search for Pictures of San Diego, Bing could possibly go through your friends pictures and find tags that relate to San Diego.
+For example, if I did a search for Pictures of San Diego, Bing could possibly go through your friends’ pictures and find tags that relate to San Diego.

-Ask Friends: After performing your search, a box that’s connected to your Facebook account will ask if you want to ask your friends the same question.
-This is similar to “status updates”, but is now shown as a “question asked”
+After performing your search, a box that’s connected to your Facebook account will ask if you want to ask your friends the same question.
+This is similar to “status updates”, but is now shown as a “question asked.”

-People Who Know: So far Facebook has been the only talked about network, so what if you wanted to use Bing’s rival Google +?
+So far, Facebook has been the only talked about network, so what if you wanted to use Bing’s rival Google +?
 Easy, since Google + consists of public pages then the profiles are free to crawl.
 When conducting a People Who Know search, Bing goes through not only your friend’s profiles but through every profile until it finds a list of People Who Know.

-Activity: Activity is interesting because this is a continuous running feed of questions that you asked or have been asked by those you know.
-This is similar to status feeds or tweets from people you are following on twitter.
+Activity is interesting because this is a continuous running feed of questions that you asked or have been asked by those you know.
+This is similar to status feeds or tweets from people you are following on Twitter.